 I’ve been reviewing ancient vines and vineyards recently.
 The theme continues with this bottling from Trimbach.
 The winery itself dates back 12 generations, and its vineyards are some of the best Grand Crus in Alsace.
 This bottling is primarily sourced from the Grand Cru vineyard of Osterberg in Ribeauvillé.

 Vendange Tardive denotes a late–harvest wine, which means the grapes are not harvested until they dry into semi-raisins on the vines.
-They are then cool fermented over several months.
+They are then cool-fermented over several months.
 This an Auslese-level of sweetness, which makes it sweet but NOT a dessert wine.
-The residual sugar is at the same level as a Belgian abbey ale, which makes it perfect for many food pairings.
+The residual sugar is at the same level as a Belgian abbey ale, making it perfect for many food pairings.